sjml/paper/docs/porting_todo.md

 * double check what the table manipulation that Python was doing in doc_handling.py:91
     - sure it can't be fixed in the Word style?
 * docx font override will break if there's interaction between the two
-* dev command for windows and release mode?
 * progress image should use timezone (meta set?)
 * not throwing warnings on missing cite keys?